JackLawhorn/Heavens-Above-Gardens-Below/Posts/Spread of the Red Death.md

 The [[Red Death]] arrived in [[Omphalos, the City of Gardens]] by boat, the fruit of the young [[Shipwrights Guild]] and their labors.
 Having traveled east along the [[Sun Coast]] to the base of the great [[Nyxblight Tree]] where a smoke signal promised they would find the survivors of [[House Lightbringer]] and their [[Quest|questing party]], they instead encountered horrors beyond any in human history: the victims of the [[Red Court]].

-When their ship returned to the waters outside the City, its crew was all but gone and the Guild resorted to towing it back into the port of the [[Duchy of Stilts]].
+When their ship returned to the waters outside the City, its crew was all but gone and the Guild resorted to towing it back into the port of the [[Barony of Stilts]].
 There were no crew on board, not even signs of a struggle, but that night something did escape from its dark hold and into the City.

 > For more, see [[Arrival of the Red Court in the City]].

 ## Spread throughout the City

 Spread of the [[Red Death]] throughout [[Omphalos, the City of Gardens]] was rapid.
 The morning following the return of the [[Shipwrights Guild]]'s ship, agents of the [[Jurisweard]] began receiving reports of disappearances and sightings of strange beasts lurking in the shadows.
-Reports traced a distinct line from the [[Duchy of Stilts#Shipwrights Quarter|Shipwrights Quarter]] in the [[Duchy of Stilts|Stilts]] to the City's outer walls.
+Reports traced a distinct line from the [[Barony of Stilts#Shipwrights Quarter|Shipwrights Quarter]] in the [[Barony of Stilts|Stilts]] to the City's outer walls.

 Two days after that and [[Red Court]] and their plague were entrenched in the outer reaches of what is now the [[Old City]].
 An estimated 25 percent of the Jurisweard's ranks had been slain, and disappearances now numbered in the thousands.
 No remains of the victims had yet been found, but first-hand reports described horrors, predators that ambushed and consumed their prey.